nichiesystems/uswdocs/src/faq/android/en/bitcoin/how-scurdex-recommends-transaction-fee-for-bitcoin.md

 The 'Custom' setting allows the sender to set its own transaction fee rate.
 This setting is recommended for those who are familiar with Bitcoin fee mechanisms.

-Keep in mind that Unstoppable fee recommendation service merely makes an educated guess based on the analysis of the network activity.
+Keep in mind that Scurdex fee recommendation service merely makes an educated guess based on the analysis of the network activity.
 There is no way to guarantee that the recommended setting would always work as expected.

 Also note that, the transaction fee amount doesn't depend on the amount of Bitcoins being transacted.